 To help reduce the financial burden of the COVID-19 pandemic on Ontario businesses, we provided the opportunity to defer premiums due between March to August 2020.

-All businesses that chose to participate in the financial relief package will have until June 30, 2021 to repay deferred amounts, interest-free.
-You can make payments of deferred premiums through our online services.
+All businesses that chose to participate in the financial relief package had until June 30, 2021 to repay deferred amounts, interest-free.
+You can make any outstanding payments of deferred premiums through our online services.

-Starting July 1, 2021 interest will be applied to outstanding amounts and clearance eligibility for businesses with remaining balances may be impacted.
+As of July 1, 2021 interest is being applied to outstanding amounts and clearance eligibility for businesses with remaining balances may be impacted.
 Please contact us at 1-800-387-0750 if you have any questions about your clearance eligibility.

 Reporting and payment of deferred amounts

 Reporting: If you have outstanding payroll for deferred premiums, please report it immediately.
 You can report deferred premiums by:

 - emailing us at firstname.lastname@example.org with each outstanding period clearly defined.
 For example: August 2020 – payroll = $100, premiums = $10